Freedom or Control

 Parenting Without Punishing

-Wendy Priesnitz is Life Learning's founder and editor, and a pioneering advocate of informal and child-centered learning, which is sometimes known as unschooling.
-She is also a journalist with over 35 years of experience and the author of thirteen books.
+Wendy Priesnitz is Life Learning's founder and editor, and a pioneering advocate of informal and child-centered learning, which is sometimes known as life learning or unschooling.
+She is also a journalist with over 40 years of experience, the author of 13 books, and the mother of two adult daughters who learned without school in the 1970s and '80s.

 The School Perspective